YatneshSokal/Ai-code-reviewer./README.md

-🧠 AI Code Reviewer — Intelligent Code Review App
+💡 AI Code Reviewer — Intelligent Code Review App

-This project is a full-stack web application built to help developers automatically review their code using AI.
-It analyzes syntax, detects logic errors, and provides real-time improvement suggestions.
-The frontend is developed using React.js, offering a clean and responsive interface, while the backend is powered by Node.js, Express, and MongoDB for secure data management and authentication.
-Integrated the Gemini AI API to generate intelligent insights and feedback on code quality.
-Deployed on Render, the app enables users to upload, analyze, and refine their programs efficiently.
-This project strengthened my skills in MERN stack development, API integration, and AI-assisted problem-solving.
+Tech Stack: MERN, Gemini AI API

+Developed a full-stack web app that automatically reviews and analyzes code for syntax and logical errors.

+Integrated Gemini AI API to provide real-time feedback, optimization tips, and code improvement suggestions.

+Built a responsive React.js frontend for user interaction and a secure Node.js + Express backend.

+Used MongoDB for storing user data and code history securely.

+Deployed on Render, ensuring smooth performance and accessibility.